underscoreglook/SD-Remix/readme.md

 ### 'xdelta' target
 This builds an ISO, just like the ISO target, but then also creates xdelta patches with the base being various Melee ISOs.
-This uses version specific Melee ISOs and creates xdelta files in the build directory of the form "SDR 1.0[v].xdelta", where "[v]" is the version number of the ISO it's based of off.
+This uses version specific Melee ISOs and creates xdelta files in the build directory of the form "SDR from 1.0[v].xdelta", where "[v]" is the minor version number of the ISO it's based of off.

+This requires the xdelta executable and copies of all the Melee NTSC ISOs.

 ## Testing Built Iso
 If you specified a Dolphin exe using configure.bat and also built an ISO using the build script, you can use the play_iso.bat to play the ISO you've built.

 # File Structure